About the Libraries

 The spacious Helen Robson Walton Reading Room is Mullins Library’s most popular quiet study area, but group study space and graduate student study space is also available.
 More than 200 databases and thousands of electronic journals are accessible from anywhere with a University ID.
 Librarians onsite assist in locating and using library resources, or students may send questions by email, phone, or 24/7 chat.

 Subject librarians are also available for one-on-one research consultations tailored to individual research questions, whether onsite, over the phone, or even remotely by video software.
 Librarians conduct orientation sessions on research methods and software throughout the semester and +Writing Support has a satellite location inside Mullins Library.

 With 2.1 million volumes and more than 56,000 journal titles, students will find research material for every subject.
-Other resources in the collections include several thousand maps, manuscripts, and more than 33,000 audio and visual materials, including music scores, recordings, and movies, available through the Performing Arts and Media Department on the lower-level of Mullins Library.
+Other resources in the collections include several thousand maps, manuscripts, and more than 33,000 audio and visual materials, including music scores, recordings, and movies, available through Multimedia Services in the Lindley and Kaneaster Hodges, Jr. Reading Room on the lobby level of Mullins Library.

 A full-service computer commons (GACL) is located on the lobby level of Mullins, complete with printing stations and state-of-the-art scanners.
 Laptops and iPads are available to check-out to take advantage of wireless access anywhere in the library.
 Visit the University Libraries website to learn more about services and collections, or access My Library to check accounts, renew books, request holds, or save catalog searches.